Sport photography refers to the genre of photography that covers all types of sports.

 Most consumer grade long lenses and zooms have variable apertures, but most are f/5.6 or f/6.3 at the long end of the lens. f/5.6 is good for outdoor day time shots, but becomes very inhibiting for night games and indoor action.
 Most people use lenses that are f/2.8 or faster.
 These lenses are very expensive.
 A professional 400mm f/2.8 sells for around R215 000.
 They are also very heavy and bulky.
 Using a monopod is a life saver with these big lenses, or a tripod if you in a fixed position with a gimbal mount.
 These lenses can double up for wildlife lenses as well.
 Depending on the type of sport one would be shooting, a Nikon 70-200mm f/2.8, Sigma 120-300mm f/2.8, Nikon 200mm f/2, 300mm f/2.8, 400mm f/2.8, 500mm f/4, 600mm f/4 and 800mm f/5.6 would be the choice of lenses, all can be used in conjunction with either a 1.25x (dedicated to the 800mm f/5.6), 1.4x, 1.7x or 2.0x convertors, depending on the reach required.
 Besides these long lenses, you need a camera that can drive them, it goes without saying, you need a professional top of the range camera body that can handle 10-11 fps.
 Sport photography is by no means a cheap exercise if you looking for professional images.

 I first began shooting motorsport on film around 2000-2003 in East-London, Eastern Cape, South-Africa, and joined the digital era shortly afterwards.
-Motorsports and cycling are still my favourite sport genre to shoot, although I have no issues shooting any other kind of sports; in fact I prefer the less photographed sports as they are more interesting and offer amazing opportunities that one doesn’t normally get at say a packed rugby match.
+Motorsports and cycling are still my favourite sport genre to shoot, although I have no issues shooting any other kind of sports; in fact I prefer the less photographed sports as you will see in my portflio, they are more interesting and offer amazing opportunities that one doesn’t normally get at say a packed rugby match.

 Click on the images below to view an enlarged single image.